nexotc/nexotc-docs/README.md

-# NexOTC Documentation
+# NexOTC Docs
-This site is built with MkDocs + Material Theme.
+This site is built with MkDocs Material.
+Placeholders included for all sections.